pigrew/pyvxi11aio/README.md

   - coburnw/python-vxi11-server
   - VXI-11 specification

 Current status:
-* NI VISA can create connections to the server
+* Keysight and NI VISA can create connections to the server
 * Portmapper returns static mappings
-* 8 of 15 RPC calls have stub implementations
+* All calls have stub implementations
 * Abort and interrupt channels not implemented
-* Locking not implemented
+* Time server "adapter" is written